aammd/MS_computational_ecology_opinion/reviews.md

 # Reviewer: 1

-Comments on “Data-based, synthesis-driven: setting the agenda for computational ecology”.

 > Regarding their dismissiveness towards prediction as being important: Houlahan
 > et al. 2017 in Oikos have a great paper “The priority of prediction in
 > ecological understanding”, which deftly argues that prediction is the only way